civiform/docs/docs/contributor-guide/developer-guide/deploy-system/developer-guide.md

 This page contains information for deploy system developers, which go beyond the initial setup.
-You should have worked through the [Prerequisits & dev setup](contributor-guide/developer-guide/deploy-system/prerequisits.md) already and know the difference between the repositories (civiform-deploy, civiform-deploy-infra and civifor) from the overview section.
+You should have worked through the [Prerequisits & dev setup](contributor-guide/developer-guide/deploy-system/prerequisits.md) already and know the difference between the repositories (civiform-deploy, civiform-deploy-infra and civiform) from the overview section.

 The "Most common developer flows" section contains all essential information to be able to do a first change.
 We recommend coming back soon to "Optimizing your flow" and skim reading the tips and tricks section so you know